Understanding Stress & The Vagus Nerve

 Activity in the Ventral Branch – Immobilization Without Fear

 When we are safe and free from threats of danger and good physical health, we normally exhibit behavior that is socially engaged.
 The Ventral Vagal state allows us to rest and restore ourselves.
 We can choose to be immobile.
 We can daydream and meditate.
 We can watch the sunset, spend time with those we care about.

-If our nervous system if functioning optimally and we are socially engaged, we might meet new situations with positivity and trust.
+If our nervous system is functioning optimally and we are socially engaged, we might meet new situations with positivity and trust.
 Since we feel safe, we may try to communicate and cooperate.
 Even if there is a threat, we might still be open and friendly in the beginning.
 Sometimes our positive prosocial behavior puts the other person at ease, and the situation might be diffused.

 The Dorsal Branch Of The Vagus Nerve – Instinctive & Defensive

 If our prosocial behavior is not enough to neutralize the situation at hand and the threat or danger continues or heightens, the social engagement circuit is the first to be abandoned.
 All of our energy turns to instinctive, defensive responses.
 We might fight or flee to avoid the situation.
-If this is not enough, we may shift even further and shut down or collapse into a dorsal vagal state of withdrawal and shutdown.
+If this is not enough, we may shift even further and collapse into a dorsal vagal state of withdrawal and shutdown.